9elmaz9/calendar_app_angular/README.md

 npm run start # continously build, as a server
 ```

-After running the `npm run start` command, you will be given a localhost URL that can be visited in a browser.
+After running the npm run start command, just hop on to your browser and visit http://localhost:4200 to check out your awesome calendar app!

 ## Monorepo Quirk